gkadillak/redux-feature-data/README.md

 Redux Feature Data is a generic set of actions, sagas and selectors to reduce the boilerplate required for interacting with API's in a react project that uses redux-sagas as their middleware.

-**Note**: Right now this project is not well suited for GraphQL-like endpoints.
-There is no deep merging for store data.

 ## Getting Started

 ### Add the redux feature data reducer to your reducers: